 If you want to see native New Zealand birds and lizards, this is the place for you.
 With an interactive history of the area and a café, there is plenty to see and do, as well as walking through the many tracks in the parkland.
 You can see New Zealand birds HiHi (Stitchbird), Kaka, Tui, Kakariki, Takahe and Kiwi.
 Geckos and Tuatara also call this place home.

 Opened in 1962 for conservation, it didn’t open its doors to the public until 1982.
-In 2001, the grounds were extended, from 55 to 942 hectares giving you plenty of walking tracks.
+In 2001, the grounds were expanded from 55 to 942 hectares, providing ample walking tracks.

 Manukura, the white Kiwi, lives here.
 Not an albino, she has a recessive gene making her white instead of the usual brown colouring.
 There is also a Redwood forest growing here.